Shipman History, Family Crest & Coats of Arms

 Thousands of English families boarded ships sailing to the New World in the hope of escaping the unrest found in England at this time.
 Although the search for opportunity and freedom from persecution abroad took the lives of many because of the cramped conditions and unsanitary nature of the vessels, the opportunity perceived in the growing colonies of North America beckoned.
 Many of the settlers who survived the journey went on to make important contributions to the transplanted cultures of their adopted countries.
 The Shipman were among these contributors, for they have been located in early North American records:

-Shipman Settlers in the United States in the 17th Century
+Shipman Settlers in United States in the 17th Century

-- William Shipman settled in Virginia in 1635
+- William Shipman, who settled in Virginia in 1635

-- Edward Shipman settled in Saybrook in 1639
+- Edward Shipman, who settled in Saybrook in 1639

 - Edward Shipman, who arrived in Connecticut in 1639